zgraceman/zgraceman/README.md

 # Hello World, I'm Zach 👋

-A recent graduate in Computer Science and Software Engineering, I'm excited to dive into the world of full stack development.
+A recent graduate in Computer Science and Software Engineering, I'm excited to dive into the world of full stack web development.
 Detail-oriented, creative, and self-motivated, I thrive in technical challenges, delivering scalable and secure web applications.
-I'm proficient in Java, Spring Boot, and HTML, with experience in Python, and C++, Data Modeling, SQL, and much more.
+I'm proficient in Java, Spring Boot, and HTML, with experience using Python, C++, MySQL, JavaScript and much more.

 ```javascript
 const zach = {